Sale and Assignment of LLC Membership Interests

 (12) Bank and Depository Accounts.
 Current and recent copies of account statements should be examined.
 Look for any unusual withdrawals or capital flows.
 Is the LLC adequately capitalized?
 Does it have an adequate capital reserve?
 Inadequate capitalization is the number one cause of small business failure.

 (13) Records of Pending, Prospective, and Resolved Legal Actions.
 Is the LLC being sued?
 Has it been sued in the past?
 Do the managers have a history of shoddy or deceptive dealings?
 Is the LLC continually receiving DTPA notice letters from attorneys?
 Default letters from HOAs or appraisal districts?
 Does the company charter get periodically revoked (and then have to be reinstated) because the LLC fails to timely file its franchise tax return or PIR?
-Consider meeting with the LLC’s attorney if there is a lawsuit pending.
+Consider meeting with the LLC’s attorney and CPA.
 Require that confidentiality be waived in order to get a frank assessment of the situation.

 (14) Best Practices Generally.
 It is important to ascertain whether or not the LLC is run with diligence, integrity, and in compliance with applicable law.
+What is the company culture with regard to best practices?
 Does the LLC have a regular business attorney and CPA to advise the managers?
-Or do the managers wing it on a DIY basis most of the time?
-What is the company culture with regard to best practices?
+Or do the managers wing it on a DIY basis most of the time, counting on a surging market to cover their mistakes?

 (15) Reputational Evidence.
 A prospective assignee may want to do some digging in order to evaluate the business and personal reputations of the managers and members.
 What is their professional history?
-Personal matters are also relevant: are any of them getting a divorce from a spouse who might turn into a hostile party?
+The personal lives of the existing members may also be relevant: are any of them getting a divorce from a spouse who might turn into a hostile party?
 Was one of them just expelled from the country club for non-payment of dues?
-Do an internet search at minimum but also consider using a private investigator (These are not just for the movies).
-It is prudent to understand with whom you will be doing business.
+An internet search is, of course, the bare minimum but it may also be prudent to consider a private investigator (These are not just for the movies).

 (17) Business Plan.
-Do the managers and members have specific goals or is their strategy more built around targets of investment opportunity?
+Do the managers and members have specific goals or is their strategy more built around finding targets of investment opportunity?
 Is their plan realistic or pie-in-the-sky?
 What will the company likely look like in three years?
 Five years?
+Is a change in direction required?

-The importance of thorough due diligence by a prospective assignee cannot be understated.
+The importance of thorough due diligence conducted during an adequate inspection period cannot be understated.
 Knowledge, as they say, is power.
-If one must sign a confidentiality/non-disclosure agreement in order to get relevant information on the LLC and its members, then that is the thing to do.
+If one must sign a confidentiality or non-disclosure agreement in order to get relevant information on the LLC and its members, then that is what should be done.

 CLAUSES AND PROVISIONS OF THE ASSIGNMENT